fceruti/django-starter-project/README.md

 }
 ```

-To fill the pythonPath run `pipenv --py` after initializing the directory's virtual environment.
+To fill the `python.pythonPath` run `pipenv --py` after initializing the directory's virtual environment.